The Subtalar Joint is the Second Ankle Joint

 Why is the ankle joint open to sprains?

-The hip and shoulder joint have such large movements called circumduction because they have a big round ball like joint which is stable.
-The ball fits a deep socket making it a stronger fit and it is supported by powerful ligaments and strong muscles.
+The hip and shoulder joints have large movements called circumduction because they have a big, round, ball-like joint that is stable.
+The ball fits a deep socket, making it a stronger fit, and it is supported by powerful ligaments and muscles.

-The second ankle joint allows the true ankle to retain the stability of the big joints.
-Because the ankle cannot do everything like a hip and knee, because of its design, having a second ankle joint helps.
-To work properly the foot must move in three directions or we would limp.
-To achieve this the ankle is made up of three joints.
+The second ankle joint allows the proper ankle to retain the stability of the big joints.
+Because the ankle cannot do everything like a hip and knee because of its design, having a second ankle joint helps.
+To work correctly, the foot must move in three directions, or we would limp.
+To achieve this, the ankle is made up of three joints.
 This means the second ankle (STJ) must make up inversion and eversion, tilting the ankle sideways.
-To complicate matters it has those smaller movements as well.
-This makes adaptation of the foot contacting uneven ground safer and better.
+To complicate matters, it has those smaller movements as well.
+This adapts to the foot to contact uneven ground safer and better.

-As we walk up and down a hill as shown in the previous picture of the walker, the ankle and foot have to adapt the changing shape of the ground.
+As we walk up and down a hill, as shown in the previous picture of the walker, the ankle and foot have to adapt to the changing shape of the ground.
 The subtalar joint has more inversion than eversion.
 The movement is designed so that the ankle and foot can tip over when the ground is uneven.
-To prevent too much tipping we have ligaments that stop the ankle going over.
+To prevent too much tipping, we have ligaments that stop the ankle from going over.
 The only problem is that these ligaments are much weaker and thinner on the outside of the ankle and can be damaged.
-Generally as long as the true ankle is not plantar flexed with maximum inversion, we can cope pretty well.
-Sensors in the ligaments act as righting reflexes so we quickly adjust.
-If we lose these reflexes the second ankle joint can tip over tearing the ligaments and then we have pain and swelling.
+Generally, as long as the true ankle is not plantar flexed with maximum inversion, we can cope pretty well.
+Sensors in the ligaments act as righting reflexes, so we quickly adjust.
+If we lose these reflexes, the second ankle joint can tip over, tearing the ligaments, and then we have pain and swelling.

 To overcome the problem of ankle sprains, wearing higher walking boots can help.
-Not everyone can wear high boots and as shown in the picture, the woman prefers a stout walking shoe.
+Not everyone can wear high boots, and as shown in the picture, the woman prefers stout walking shoes.
 Foot orthotics can help stabilise the foot if the ankle keeps turning over.
 The other sensible approach to walking is to use adjustable walking poles.

 What have we learned?

 The ankle joint has three joints.
 Each joint combines to help the other produce good 3D movement between leg and foot.
-The foot must content with different terrain as seen in a four wheel vehicle.
+The foot must be content with different terrain, as seen in a four-wheel vehicle.

-- The true ankle joint has been described as having one dimension of movement called plantar flexion and dorsiflexion as up and down movements.
+- The true ankle joint has been described as having one dimension of movement, plantar flexion and dorsiflexion, which are up-and-down movements.
 (Talo-crural or tibia-talar joint in the sagittal plane)

-- The lower ankle joint is known as the sub-talar joint and dimensional movements called inversion and eversion in the frontal plane.
-These are tipping movements but also has marginal movements of abduction and adduction in the transverse plane.
-Additionally the sub-talar joint has some sagittal plane up and down movement.
+- The lower ankle joint is known as the subtalar joint.
+It has dimensional movements called inversion and eversion in the frontal plane.
+These are tipping movements, but the subtalar joint also has marginal movements of abduction and adduction in the transverse plane.
+Additionally, the subtalar joint has some sagittal plane up-and-down movement.

-- The third dimensional movement ensures the remaining movements in the foot combine to offer extra movement.
-In this way the foot can cope better with uneven ground while the hind foot remains stable.
+- The third-dimensional movement ensures the remaining movements in the foot combine to offer extra movement.
+This way, the foot can cope better with uneven ground while the hind foot remains stable.
 (Talo-navicular joint).
 The third joint will be the subject of my last article on the functional ankle.

 Published by Busypencilcase Reflective Communications Est. 2015